 Besides that we constantly try to cut them down to make spoons, table-mats and other kitchen equipment, but they just keep on growing back.
 Your kitchen will smell excellent after putting a hot pot on a juniper trivet!

-There is a really cute and small shop inside the Church of the Holy Spirit right next to the town hall square, they are focused on woodcraft.
-The entrance is on the side of the church.
-The shop is called „Ingli ja nööbi pood“ which translates to „Angel and button shop“ – cute!
+There is a really cute and small shop in the Master’s Courtyard that is focused on woodcraft.
+The shop is called „Puu ja Putuka Pood“ which translates to „Wood and Bug Shop“ – cute!

 4. It was made right in front of you